Carolyn Bertozzi, PhD, Peter Kim, PhD, Taia Wang, MD, PhD

 Monje, associate professor of neurology, and Pasca, associate professor of psychiatry and behavioral sciences, were winners in the life sciences category of the 2020 Falling Walls Science Breakthroughs competition.
 Monje was recognized for her discovery that certain brain cancers interact with normal neurons to help the malignant tumor grow, uncovering potential therapeutic strategies for lethal brain cancers.
 Pasca was recognized for developing 3D brain spheroids from pluripotent stem cells from patients, allowing the study of human neural circuits.

-Pfeffer, the Emma Pfeiffer Merner Professor in Medical Sciences and professor of biochemistry, and Abu-Remaileh, assistant professor of chemical engineering, received an award from the Aligning Science Across Parkinson’s initiative.
+Abu-Remaileh, assistant professor of chemical engineering, and Pfeffer, the Emma Pfeiffer Merner Professor in Medical Sciences and professor of biochemistry, received an award from the Aligning Science Across Parkinson’s initiative.
 The $9 million grant, given in collaboration with colleagues at the University of Dundee in Scotland, is for further understanding Parkinson’s disease and the developing of therapies for it.

 Thomas Rando, MD, PhD